adamwojt/yee-cli/README.rst

     * You are connected to same WIFI network as your bulbs.
 Other:
     * For more debug ideas visit https://github.com/skorokithakis/python-yeelight
+    * If your bulb IP addresses keep changing you may want to set static DHCP lease on your router.

 Credits
 -------